WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-developer-guides/wallaroo-sdk-guides/install-wallaroo-sdk-databricks-azure-guide-reference.md

 We will create a workspace to work in and call it the `databricksazuresdkworkspace`, then set it as current workspace environment.
 We'll also create our pipeline in advance as `azuremlsdkpipeline`.

 * **IMPORTANT NOTE**:  For this example, the Aloha model is stored in the file `alohacnnlstm.zip`.
 When using tensor based models, the zip file **must** match the name of the tensor directory.
 For example, if the tensor directory is `alohacnnlstm`, then the .zip file must be named `alohacnnlstm.zip`.

+In the example below, replace `/dbfs/FileStore/YOUR PATH/alohacnnlstm.zip` with the full `dbfs` path to the uploaded `alohacnnlstm.zip` file.

 ```python